 - False accounting – faking company accounts in order to pay less VAT.

-This type of tax evasion is taken very seriously by HMRC and in the most serious cases can result in a prison sentence of up to ten years.
+This type of tax evasion is taken very seriously by HMRC and can result in penalties including significant fines and prison sentences of up to ten years in the most serious cases.
 Not only that, VAT fraud can cause a great deal of upheaval and reputational damage to your business.
 This is a complex area of the law where confusion can easily arise, so if you are informed that you are being investigated for VAT-related tax evasion, Purcell Parker can help you with clear and expert advice on how to proceed.